google-fabric/galley/README.md

    depend upon has been recreated, but sometimes because an addon changes the configuration)

 That being said, if a service is configured to be “stateful” in the Galleyfile, Galley will not recreate it.
-This is useful for database services that you’d generally like to avoid wiping.
+This is useful for database services that would get wiped if that happened, losing useful development state.
 The `--recreate` and  `--unprotectStateful` command line options affect these behaviors; see `galley run --help` for more info.

 Similar to with `docker run`, you can provide a command and arguments after the service name to run those instead of the image’s default CMD.
 In this case, Galley will let Docker name the container randomly, to avoid naming conflicts with any other instances of that service that are running.